britram/taps-transports/draft-ietf-taps-transports.md

 authentication, encryption).
 The TLS Application-Layer Protocol Negotiation (ALPN) extension {{RFC7301}} can be used to negotiate the HTTP version within the TLS handshake, eliminating the latency incurred by additional round-trip exchanges.
-Arbitrary cookie strings, included as part of the MIME headers, are often used as bearer tokens in HTTP.
+Arbitrary cookie strings, included as part of the request headers, are often used as bearer tokens in HTTP.

 ### Interface Description